MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/user-guide.md

     > [!TIP]
     > You can try Dynamics 365 Layout for free for up to 90 days.
 [Learn more about the free 90-day Dynamics 365 Layout trial](try-layout-free.md).

--   A [Microsoft HoloLens](https://www.microsoft.com/hololens) device running the [Windows 10 April 2018 Update](https://support.microsoft.com/en-us/help/12643) and/or
+-   A [HoloLens](https://www.microsoft.com/hololens) device running the [Windows 10 April 2018 Update](https://support.microsoft.com/en-us/help/12643) and/or
     a [Windows Mixed Reality immersive
     headset](https://www.microsoft.com/en-us/windows/windows-mixed-reality).